IT3038C/IT3038C.github.io/docs/week-2.md

 sudo cat /var/log/secure | grep student | awk '{print $1 " " $2 " " $3 " " $13}'
 ```

-Let’s apply this filter to another command: `ip a`
+Let's apply this filter to another command: `ip a`

 ```bash
 ip a
 ```

 We want to grab the primary IP address of this machine, so we have to find out what makes a single line distinct for this.
-We can see that ens192 is the name of our connection, so let’s GREP on that
+We can see that ens192 is the name of our connection, so let's GREP on that

 ```bash
 ip a | grep 'ens192'
 ```

-Better, but we’re still grabbing an extra line.
-Let’s add one more qualifier to our grep command to get a single line.
-Looks like if we grab noprefixroute ens192” we’ll get our single line output.
+Better, but we're still grabbing an extra line.
+Let's add one more qualifier to our grep command to get a single line.
+Looks like if we grab noprefixroute ens192" we'll get our single line output.

 ```bash
 ip a | grep 'noprefixroute ens192'